 The following introduction is provided to introduce the reader to the more detailed discussion to follow.
-The introduction is not intended to limit or define any claimed or as 30 yet unclaimed invention.
-One or more inventions may reside in any combination or sub-combination of the elements or process steps disclosed in any part of this document including its claims and figures.
+The introduction is not intended to limit or define any claimed or as yet unclaimed invention.
+One or more inventions may reside in any combination or sub-combination of the elements or 40 process steps disclosed in any part of this document including its claims and figures.

-In accordance with one aspect of this disclosure, which 35 may be used alone or in combination with any other aspect, a surface cleaning apparatus may have a first or primary airflow path through which dirt laden air travels from a dirty air inlet to a clean air outlet.
+In accordance with one aspect of this disclosure, which may be used alone or in combination with any other aspect, a surface cleaning apparatus may have a first or primary 45 fluidically isolated from the first airflow path. airflow path through which dirt laden air travels from a dirty air inlet to a clean air outlet.
 The first airflow path includes a suction motor and an air treatment member.
-The surface 40 cleaning apparatus may be powered by an onboard energy source, such as a battery pack or other energy storage member.
+The surface cleaning apparatus may be powered by an onboard energy source, such as a battery pack or other energy storage 50 member.
 The energy storage member may include a chemical battery, such as a rechargeable battery.
-Some batteries, such as lithium-ion batteries, may produce heat while being 45 charged and/or discharged (e.g. while supplying power to an electric motor).
+Some batteries, such as lithium-ion batteries, may produce heat while being charged and/or discharged (e.g. while supplying power to an

-As disclosed herein, a surface cleaning apparatus may also have a second airflow path in which an energy storage chamber is positioned.
-By drawing ambient air through the second airflow path at or through the chamber in which the energy storage member or members are located, cooling of the energy storage members can be promoted.
-Using ambient air to cool the energy storage member(s), rather than air exiting a suction motor, may further promote cooling of the energy storage member since the ambient air may be cooler than exhaust air that has passed through or by the suction motor.
+As disclosed herein, a surface cleaning apparatus may also have a second airflow path that is used to cool an energy storage member.
+For example, an energy storage member may be positioned in the second airflow path or an energy storage member may be in thermal communication with the 60 second airflow path.
+By drawing ambient air through the second airflow path, cooling of the energy storage members can be promoted.
+Using ambient air to cool the energy storage member(s), rather than air exiting a suction motor, may further promote cooling of the energy storage member 65 since the ambient air may be cooler than exhaust air that has passed through or by the suction motor.

-In addition, air exiting the suction motor may contain entrained dirt (e.g., carbon from the suction motor or dirt 60 that was not removed by the air treatment member because, inter alia, the user removed a pre-motor filter).
-The dirt particles may become trapped in the airflow path and/or energy storage chamber, reducing the volume of the air channel available for cooling air to flow through and/or 65 coating the batteries and thereby acting as insulation to reduce the heat transfer from the batteries to air flowing past the batteries.
-Using ambient air to cool the energy storage member(s) may reduce clogging of the cooling airflow channels around the energy storage member(s) to provide effective cooling for a longer period of time.
+In addition, air exiting the suction motor may contain entrained dirt (e.g., carbon from the suction motor or dirt that was not removed by the air treatment member because, inter alia, the user removed a pre-motor filter).
+The dirt particles may become trapped in the airflow path and/or energy storage chamber, reducing the volume of the air channel available for cooling air to flow through and/or coating the energy storage member or walls of the second airflow path and thereby acting as insulation to reduce the heat transfer from the energy storage member to air flowing through the second airflow path.
+Using ambient air to cool the energy storage member(s) may reduce clogging of the cooling airflow channels around the energy storage member (s) to provide effective cooling for a longer period of time.